GoogleChrome/chrome-extensions-samples/api-samples/il8n/README.md

 # chrome.i18n

-This sample demonstrates using the `chrome.i18n` API localize text in the extension popup.
+This sample demonstrates the `chrome.i18n` API by localizing text in the extension popup.

 ## Overview